Evacuation

 Status

 The Inquiry recommended in Phase 1 report that Government should develop national guidelines for carrying out partial or total evacuations of high-rise residential buildings.
-In December 2019, a joint Home Office and the Ministry for Housing Communities and Local Government (MHCLG)) technical steering group was set up to support a research project to review means of escape provisions in blocks of flats including the use of the ‘stay put’ strategy and evacuation.
+Home Office and the Ministry for Housing Communities and Local Government (MHCLG), on advice from a technical steering group undertook four research projects:

 - A Home Office summary report of operational research carried out by the University of Central Lancashire (UCLan) was published on 5 February 2024.